 Get exclusive member benefits & effect social change.
 Join Today

-Hernias can occur in other places of the body and are named after the location where they occur (e.g., a femoral hernia occurs in the upper thigh).
+Hernias can occur in other places of your body and are named after the location where they occur — for example, a femoral hernia occurs in your upper thigh.

-Certain people are born with a congenital defect (existing from birth) that causes the abdominal wall to be abnormally thin.
+Certain people are born with a congenital defect — one existing from birth — that causes their abdominal wall to be abnormally thin.
 They are at a greater risk for developing a ventral hernia.
 Other risk factors for a ventral hernia include:

-A 2011 study found that ventral hernias are common complications in approximately 10 percent of open abdominal procedures.
+According to UCSF, incisional hernias may occur in up to 30 percent of those who’ve had an abdominal surgery.
 Most occur at the site of a surgical scar.
 The scar tissue weakens or thins, allowing a bulge to form in the abdomen.
-This bulge is the tissue or organs pushing against the abdominal wall.
+This bulge is tissue or organs pushing against the abdominal wall.

-Ventral hernias require treatment unless the patient can’t undergo surgery or refuses it.
-If left untreated, they continue to grow slowly until they are able to cause serious complications.
-Treatment for a hernia requires surgical correction.
 Untreated hernias can grow into enlarged ventral hernias that become progressively more difficult to fix.
 Swelling can lead to trapping of hernia contents, a process called incarceration.
-This in turn can lead to reduced blood supply to the tissues involved, causing “strangulation.”
+This in turn can lead to reduced or no blood supply to the tissues involved, which is referred to as strangulation.

 Options for surgical treatment include:

-Giant ventral hernias are those that have a length or width of at least 15 centimeters (cm) or an overall area of 150 cm2, according to the Journal of American Surgery.
+Massive ventral hernias are those that have a length or width of at least 15 centimeters (cm) or an overall area of 150 cm2, according to the Journal of American Surgery.
 They pose a serious surgical risk.
-The giant hernia fills the abdominal cavity, making it difficult to separate from the surrounding organs.
+The giant hernia fills the abdominal cavity, making it difficult to separate from surrounding organs.
 As the hernia grows in size, the risk of a reoccurrence also becomes higher.

 Other complications of untreated hernias include:

-In the early stages of a hernia, a person may be able to “fix” their own hernia.
-Some people may feel the bulge in the abdomen and push the organs back inside.
+In the early stages of a hernia, you may be able to “fix” your own hernia.
+Some people may feel the bulge in their abdomen and push the organs back inside.
 This is called reducing the hernia.
-Reducing often works temporarily until the patient undergoes surgery.
+Reducing often works temporarily until you undergo surgery.

 The outlook is generally very good after a surgery with no complications.
-Patients may need to rest for a few weeks before resuming daily activities, avoiding any heavy lifting or straining to the abdominal area.
+You may need to rest for a few weeks before resuming daily activities, avoiding any heavy lifting or straining to the abdominal area.